Learn about restraining orders from award-winning Wisconsin family law attorneys

 What if someone lies to get a restraining order?

 Sometimes people lie to obtain a restraining order for a variety of reasons.
 If someone has lied to obtain a restraining order against you, you will need to present evidence to the court to prove that the allegations against you did not occur, or that the petitioner is or has a history of being untruthful.
 Often, neither party in a restraining order action has proof, so it becomes a “he said/she said” situation.
 The court then determines which party is more credible and will decide in favor of the more believable party.
-Therefore, hiring an attorney may be very important, especially if there is no evidence to prove or disprove the allegations.
+Therefore, hiring a restraining order attorney in Wisconsin may be very important, especially if there is no evidence to prove or disprove the allegations.

 What happens if you violate a restraining order?